harriskwong1208/harriskwong1208/README.md

 - <b>School Projects</b>
   - [Dungeon Hunting RPG](https://github.com/cis3296s23/project-01-dungeon-hunting)
   - [Webview App](https://github.com/TempleCIS3515/assignment-10-harriskwong1208)
-    <p>The WebView app connects to the internet and allows users to access different websites.
-The features of this app
-    include adding multiple tabs and bookmarking sites.
-Users can also share websites to emails, text messages, and more.
-    An additional feature in landscape mode also includes a list of currently opened tabs and their page titles, users can click a page title from the list and it will bring the user to the selected tab.</p>
+    <p>The WebView application facilitates online connectivity for users, enabling them to access various websites.
+Among its capabilities are the ability to add multiple tabs and bookmark sites, as well as share websites via email, text message, and more.
+Furthermore, when in landscape mode, users can access a list of presently opened tabs and their corresponding page titles.
+By selecting a page title from the list, the user is seamlessly redirected to the desired tab.</p>
   - [UX/Linux](https://github.com/harriskwong1208/LinuxShell)
   - [Producer/Consumer](https://github.com/harriskwong1208/ProducerConsumer)